Lisle (village), New York: Geography

+Lisle is known for its hills, which vary in height from 400 to 700 feet.

-The Tioughnioga River forms the eastern boundary of the village.
+The Tioughnioga River (called the Onondaga on some maps) forms the eastern boundary of the village.
 It is a tributary of the Susquehanna River.

 The village is on New York State Route 79 west of U.S. Route 11 and Interstate 81, and is located one mile north of the larger village of Whitney Point.